pac4j/play-pac4j/README.md

 ### Define the callback endpoint (only for stateful / indirect authentication mechanisms)

-Some authentication mechanisms rely on external identity providers (like Facebook) and thus require to define a callback endpoint where the user will be redirected after login at the identity provider.
-For REST support only, this callback endpoint is not necessary.
+Indirect clients rely on external identity providers (like Facebook) and thus require to define a callback endpoint where the user will be redirected after login at the identity provider.
+For REST support / direct clients only, this callback endpoint is not necessary.
 It must be defined in the `routes` file:

     GET    /callback   org.pac4j.play.CallbackController.callback()